 Submission are now open

-Final selections will be screened at Playhouse on the Square in Midtown, Memphis, Tennessee during a 2-Day Festival of screenings and panel discussions, April, 2024
+Final selections will be screened at Playhouse on the Square in Midtown, Memphis, Tennessee during a Saturday Festival of screenings and panel discussions, May 11, 2024

 Short documentary filmmakers from Memphis and beyond are invited to submit their short-short* documentaries (*10 minutes or less) that shine spotlights on local arts and culture, that support and enhance our knowledge and awareness of the Southern, regional, national and international community.